- Commodity Coverage

 APHIS data on countries eligible to export fresh fruits and vegetables to the United States in were obtained from APHIS Fruit and Vegetable Import Requirement (FAVIR), along with more detailed data on pre-shipment treatment and documentation requirements, entry and regionalization restrictions, and possible systems approach protocols.
-These phytosanitary requirements for each country and commodity are also published as final rules in the Code of Federal Regulations (7CFR 319.56 Subpart-Fruits and Vegetables or Q56) and compiled in the Fresh Fruits and Vegetables Import Manual, publicly available from the APHIS Web site These rules are subject to change at APHIS’s discretion in accordance with its established procedures for mitigating risk.
+These phytosanitary requirements for each country and commodity are also published as final rules in the Code of Federal Regulations (7CFR 319.56 Subpart-Fruits and Vegetables or Q56).
+These rules are subject to change at APHIS’s discretion in accordance with its established procedures for mitigating risk.
 For the most current information on commodities eligible to import from a specific country, contact APHIS.

 Some commodities have restrictions on what regions they are allowed to be imported from within producing countries.
 For example, apples from Argentina can only be imported from Patagonia provinces which has been declared free of the Mediterranean fruit fly Ceratitis capitata and Anastrepha spp.
 Because no international source exists for production and trade data by region within countries, this data product uses only national totals published by FAO.
 For this reason, statistics giving the percentages of production or trade eligible to enter the United States should be considered an upper bound.